 Thank you for visiting A Couple for the Road!
-We are a Couples' Cultural Travel Blog celebrating international art, history, architecture, music, language and culinary traditions.
+We are a Cultural Travel Blog celebrating international art, history, architecture, music, language and culinary traditions.
 We're here to enlighten, inspire, and educate the reader on cultural treasures around the world!

 Please contact us with any suggestions, comments, stories, or anything else you might have.
 We love to hear from our friends, immediate and extended, about their own travel experiences!